aGotelli/Projet1/README.md

   * The functions declared as pure virtual must have an override in every class that inherits from this base class.
-In fact, they define the robot kinematic and characteristics, so every robot must define them accordingly with its model.
+In fact, they define the robot kinematic and characteristics, so every robot must define their bodies accordingly with its model.
   * Having them declared in the base class allows creating a sequence in the function isMoving().
 The function is declared as virtual, so if an user think to change the calling order of the other member function, it is just necessary to declare the customized override.
-However, there no many reasons to change the proposed order.
+However, there are no many reasons to change the proposed order.

 ### <a name="Ri-Robot(2,0)"></a>The robot_2_0_generalizedcoord.h
-  The robot_2_0_generalizedcoord contains the definition of the generalized coordinates structure, a powerful structure used for all the computations related to the kinematic, and the related operators.
+  The robot_2_0_generalizedcoord contains the definition of the generalized coordinates structure.
+It is used for all the kinematic computations and the related operators.
 Using the object GeneralizedCoordinates allows having a semantic and user friendly computation for the kinematic model.

 ##### Example